HELLSNAKES/the-beautiful-bot/README.md

  - [ ] Merge the getBeatmapData function and the asynchronous createCard function into one async function
  - [ ] Change text alignment to center where appropriate to avoid several visual errors **(This is already done for the user stats image)**
  - [x] Add better formatting for numbers (for example 123,000 rather than 123000)
- - [ ] User doesn't exist
+ - [x] User doesn't exist
  - [ ] Beatmapset doesn't exist
  - [ ] Beatmap not specified
  - [ ] incorrect language translation
- - [ ] background--1.png doesn't exist error
+ - [x] background--1.png doesn't exist error
  - [ ] The number of pp in the b!rs is inaccurate.
  - [ ] user with no profile image error in the b!rs command
+ - [ ] can't find 'includes' of undefined.

  - [ ] general improvement to the fromatting of the "Achieved" section in the b!rs
  - [ ] changing the colour of the embed of the b!rs command
  - Note: Testing hasn't started yet.